VPRLab/BackDroid/README.md

 }
 ```

-The BackDroid code is currently hosted in a private BitBucket repo, and we will migrate it to GitHub before the conference of DSN'21 in June 2021.
+BackDroid was initially developed in a private BitBucket repo, and we are now migrating it to GitHub.
+We also include some binaries and scripts of Amandroid and FlowDroid for a quick comparison between them and BackDroid.

+We are cleaning the code of BackDroid and making it easy-to-use and extensible.
+The current version was set only for Daoyuan's computer and used some hard-code.
+Our ultimate goal is to **make BackDroid a full-stack Android static analysis tool**, which can run as **a standalone tool** and also be used as **a generic SDK** to support customization for different problems.